VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 This bounded context addresses the following two user stories.

+### Seat Ordering

+A registrant is the person who reserves and pays for seats at a conference.
+Ordering is a two-stage process: first the registrant reserves a number of seats, and then the registrant pays for the seats to confirm the reservation.
+If registrant does not complete the payment, the seat reservations expire after a fixed period of time and the system makes the seats availble to other registrants to reserve.

 ### Attendee Registration

-When an attendee registers to attend a conference, the system uses a two-stage process: first, the registrant reserves one or more seats; second, the registrant pays for the seats.

-When a registrant reserves seats, the seats are not available for other registrants to reserve or purchase, but they are only reserved for a fixed period of time.
-After this time expires, the reserved seats are available for reservation by any other registrant, and if the registrant wishes to purchase them, she must reserve them again.
-A registrant can reserve seats for fifteen minutes.

-While the registrant has seats reserved, she can pay for them.
-After the payment is confirmed and the details of the attendees submitted, the seats are booked.
+The registrant is also responsible for assigning attendees to seats after she has completed the order.
+For each seat in a confirmed order, the registrant assigns an attendee.
+This requires the registrant to enter the attendees details into the system.

 ### Wait Listing